Does Being Born Premature Affect Your Height Male

 Early Growth Falters: The Initial Lag

 Premature babies often experience a period of rapid catch-up growth in their first few years of life.
-However, some may initially lag behind their full-term peers in height.
+Still, some may initially lag behind their full-term peers in height.
 This early growth falter can be concerning for parents, but it doesn't necessarily predict long-term height outcomes.

 Medical Complications: Detours on the Growth Path